robboz4/Halloween-Control/README.md

 5) A HDMI projector.
 I use a small pocket laser  and configure the Pi for VGA.
 Sound comes out of the HDMI/VGA adaptor and is plugged into some cheap PC speakers.

-6) Fog machine and any other aniatronic device you want to activate.
+6) Fog machine and any other animated electronic device you want to activate.

 7) Don't forget the pumpkins.
 Real or plastic.